priyamtejaswin/ViLT/README.md

 To prepare Torchscript files for the app, run `generate_assets.py`.
 This will save all Torchscript assets to `HelloWorld/app/src/main/assets/`.

+ViLT is fine-tuned on VQA2 as a classification problem.
+Download the dict to assets -- <https://github.com/dandelin/ViLT/releases/download/200k/vqa_dict.json>

 -- Priyam, Rishubh, Bi